Kyiv-Pasazhyrskyi railway station: History and architecture

 The old Kyiv railroad station was constructed from 1868 to 1870, as a part of Kyiv-Balta and Kyiv-Kursk railroad constructions, which were also completed in 1870.
 The station was located in a valley of Lybid’ river, replacing soldiers' and gendarmes' settlements.
 The two-floor brick station building of Old English Gothic style was by the architect М. V. Vyshnevetskyi.

 The current Central Station building was constructed in 1927-1932 and designed by O. Verbytskyi.
 It was built in the style of Ukrainian Baroque with some elements of Constructivism.
 The Central Station building is designated as the Landmark of Architecture, numbered 193.
 The equipment and interior of the hall of deputies of the Supreme Council at the station was made by the architect Irma Karakis.

 In 2001, the building was restored to roughly its original state.
 In the same year, the new modern "Southern Station" building was erected at the opposite side of Central Station's sixteen tracks, being in reality not a separate station but merely another large entrance way to the Central Station, with new ticket windows and linked by a hallway above the track accesses.
 Both buildings are connected with an overpass for passengers.
 The renovation project also included two large underground parking structures, one of which remains uncompleted to date.
 The construction of the southern station building was done on the efforts of Heorhiy Kirpa.

 Name disambiguation

 Officially, Kyiv-Pasazhyrskyi railway station is regarded as the whole huge complex of passenger terminals, railways, depots etc. with respective personnel.
 Practically, such installations in post-Soviet countries are widely known as railroad vokzals, which means the building(s) and services immediately serving passengers for various types of transport.
 The official name Kyiv-Pasazhyrskyi is not used colloquially, appearing only in tickets, schedules etc. By the same token, the locally popular terms "Central Station" and "Southern Station" do not appear in such technical literature, as for internal purposes they are treated as the same location.

-The name Kyiv-Pasazhyrskyi (literally Kyiv Passenger) is also used to differentiate it from other railway stations across the city such as Kyiv-Volynsky, Kyiv-Demiivskii, Kyiv-Tovarny, others.
+The name Kyiv-Pasazhyrskyi (literally Kyiv Passenger) is also used to differentiate it from other railway stations across the city such as Kyiv-Volynskyi, Kyiv-Demiivskyi, Kyiv-Tovarnyi, and others.